SUSTech-EC2020/simpleEA/README.md

 **Structure of this simple EA:** Highlights are given below:
 * Binary representation of individuals.
 * Roulette-wheel selection.
+* One point crossover.
 * Bit-flipping mutation.
 * We consider a very simple setting: #offspring=#parents=size of the population.
 * The current population will be replaced by the new population of offspring.

 **Question:** Considering the structure of the EA detailed above, what are the control parameters in this simple EA?
-Could you please list them, as well as their range and type of variable?
+Could you please list them?

 **Question:** When testing your EA, what are the results that you will need to record for understand the behabior and performance of your EA?